ShatakshiSingh17/Global-superstore-analytics-etl/README.md

 ## Key Analysis & EDA

-We performed an exploratory data analysis to answer critical business questions:
+On performing exploratory data analysis it answers critical business questions:

 ### 1. Market Profitability
 *Which markets are the most lucrative?*